 - We provide permanent URLs for each item in cIRcle.
 This means that there is no need to update the URL every time there's a website redesign--the links to your materials will stay the same over time.

 Who can contribute to cIRcle?

 cIRcle is an open access digital repository for published and unpublished material created by the UBC community and its partners.
 Exemplary student output that has been approved by a professor or instructor may also be added to cIRcle.
-It is not yet possible for cIRcle to accept content from UBC alumni, unless the content in question has been created in collaboration with a current UBC faculty or staff member.
+Due to resource limitations, cIRcle is currently unable to regularly accept content from alumni.
+Exceptional or unique material will be considered for deposit on a case-by-case basis – please contact cIRcle staff.
+Note: Theses and dissertations of most alumni are available in the UBC Theses and Dissertations collection.
 If you’d like to learn more about how to deposit your work in cIRcle, visit our instructions to submit your content.

 Who can help me if I have difficulties depositing materials in cIRcle?

 For other cIRcle-related inquiries, contact the cIRcle Office.

 How will people find work that I deposit in cIRcle?

 Web search engines make it quick and easy to find scholarly work deposited in cIRcle.
 Google and Google Scholar, for example, regularly crawl and index cIRcle and other digital repositories around the world.